openHPI/TeachingTeamGuidelines/docs/features/externaltools/teambuilder.md

 ## Further assistance and contact

 The TeamBuilder is a proprietary tool, operated and owned by the Hasso Plattner Institute.
 It is not part of the HPI learning platform by default but is available as an add-on to any course.
-If you have any questions about the usage of the TeamBuilder, please get in touch via email to discuss details.
+If you have any questions about the usage of the TeamBuilder, please get in touch via email to discuss further details.

 Contact: openhpi-info@hpi.de